NathanaelA/nativescript-permissions/src/README.md

 - **permissionName(s)** - The ARRAY of permissions you are requesting - REQUIRED
 - **explanation** - This can be either a string that will show as a toast at the top of the screen **or** this can be a function callback that will be called so that you can show whatever you want. - OPTIONAL

-The granted or failed promise will return an object keyed to the your permissionName Like so:
+The granted or failed promise will return an object keyed to your permissionName Like so:

 ```js
 {